alsosteve/data-structures-and-algorithms/python/docs/stack_queue_pseudo/README.md

 # [Data Structures and Algorithms](https://alsosteve.github.io/data-structures-and-algorithms/)
 ## [Language: Python](https://alsosteve.github.io/data-structures-and-algorithms/python/)

-# Stack and a Queue
+# Stack and a Queue: Pseudo Queue
 ## Feature Tasks
 Create a new class called pseudo queue.
 Class should function as a queue without using the existing `Queue` class.
 Utilize 2 `Stack` instances to create and manage the queue.